Donald Trump Just Lost His Lawyers As New York Investigation Closes In On Him, Report Says

 “We will continue to follow the facts wherever they may lead us,” she wrote.

 Per The Independent, early reporting on Inauguration Day suggested that federal New York prosecutors had obtained Trump’s financial documents.
-The publication noted that the news came despite the Supreme Court not yet ruling whether Manhattan District Attorney Cyrus Vance Jr. — who is also investigating Trump — could demand eight years of the businessman’s tax records from his Mazars USA accounting firm.
+The publication noted that the news came despite the Supreme Court not yet ruling whether Manhattan District Attorney Cyrus Vance Jr. — who is also investigating the businessman — could demand eight years of his tax records from his Mazars USA accounting firm.

 According to Bloomberg News, investigators linked to Vance’s probe can now begin probing criminal allegations against Trump and his business — despite the Supreme Court’s pending decision linked to the case.
 Although the publication noted that charges are not “imminent,” it underlined that he is now vulnerable to state investigations.

-In addition to Vance, House Democrats are also continuing their battle to obtain former president’s tax returns.
+In addition to Vance, House Democrats are also continuing their battle to obtain the former president’s tax returns.

 As The Inquisitr reported, political commentator Bill Palmer previously predicted that Trump would be in prison or under house arrest by the time the 2024 presidential election begins.